 Medical and social research is promoted into all aspects of spinal cord injury.
-Members have been involved in investigations into shoulder pain and 'root pain'.
-Intractable pain is the most debilitating side effect of paraplegia, but
+Members have been involved in investigations into shoulder pain and root pain.
+Intractable pain is the most debilitating side effect of paraplegia but ever, imaginable topic of interest to disabled people, including news and views from abroad.